kercre123/jank-escape-pod/README.md

 This also contains a vector-cloud which is also from an older tree and is modified a little bit to allow for a custom cert (instructions somewhere below).
 This allows Vector to communicate with your custom chipper.

-(The certs included are there on purpose and serve as examples, you will need to put in your own.
-Make sure to make certs with SANs)

 ## Building

 chipper: